artemisa05/azure-build-server/README.md

-# azure-build-server
+# Azure Build Server

-Azure Build Server is a collection of scripts to create Azure Virtual Machine capable of compiling, testing &amp; deploying .NET applications.
+Azure Build Server is a collection of scripts to create Azure Virtual Machine capable of compiling, testing & deploying .NET applications.